Mitch Garver Preview, Player Props: Rangers vs. Athletics

 - The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Athletics' 5.60 team ERA ranks 29th across all league pitching staffs.
+- The Athletics' 5.59 team ERA ranks 29th among all league pitching staffs.

-- Athletics pitchers combine to give up 188 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Newcomb will take the mound to start for the Athletics, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.